idaholab/moose/modules/doc/content/getting_started/installation/docker.md

 moose-opt --run -j 4
 ```

-This imaged is versioned based on the master hash of MOOSE that it was compiled with.
+This image is versioned based on the master hash of MOOSE that it was compiled with.